 The tutorial below is for a waterproof bib using the PUL fabric, but you can use any waterproof fabric or cover cotton fabric in vinyl to achieve the same result.
 I’ve included some links for the PUL supplies I used.

 Supplies Needed for DIY Waterproof Bib:

-- Pattern: Take pattern from bib you already own, or see the free pattern at the end of this post
+- Pattern: Create a pattern from a favorite bib you have at home or use my free bib pattern – link located at the end of this post.

 - Patterned waterproof fabric (I used Babyville Boutique Packaged PUL Fabric, Dinos and Monsters)

 - Solid waterproof fabric for making bias tape (I used Babyville Boutique Packaged PUL Fabric, Neutral Solids)

 - Velcro for closure (I used Babyville Boutique EZ Tabs, Gender Neutral)

 STEP 1: Print off the bib pattern

 STEP 2: Cut out the fabric.
 You will need a bib front, bib back, and bib pocket out of the patterned waterproof fabric.